 - Lifestyle factors: Avoiding activities that excessively stress the healed area can help maintain long-term results.

-If you are considering PRP therapy and wish to discuss the long-term outlook: what research says about PRP effectiveness for your specific condition, we invite you to book an appointment with our experienced orthopaedic team.
+Are you considering PRP therapy for your specific condition?
+To discuss the long-term outlook and what research says about PRP effectiveness, we invite you to book an appointment with our experienced orthopaedic team.